edalzell/statamic-akismet/DOCUMENTATION.md

 4. Set which form(s) you'd like to guard against spam
 5. Set the fields that map to `author`, `email` & `content`.
 All of these fields are checked for spam.

+# Testing

+To test Akismet set the author to `viagra-test-123` or the email to `akismet-guaranteed-spam@example.com`.
+Populate all other required fields with typical values.
+The Akismet API will always return a true response to a valid request with one of those values.
+If you receive anything else, something is wrong in your client, data, or communications.

 # Usage

 Use a normal Form submission.
 If it's spam, Statamic will ignore it and show a success message but Akismet will put it in the the Spam Queue, available at `yoursite.com]/cp/addons/akismet`: